GPT-5.5 vs Claude Opus 4.7 vs Gemini 3.1 Pro: Which SOTA Model Wins in 2026?

 If you need a model that knows what happened today, Grok wins.
 For everything else, the big three remain supreme.

-Context Window & Memory: The Silent Game-Changer
+Context Window and Memory: The Silent Game-Changer

 Gemini 3.1 Pro leads with a 2 million token context window.
 That's hours of video, thousands of pages of documentation, or entire codebases in a single request.
 GPT-5.5 and Claude Opus 4.7 typically max out at 128k to 200k tokens.
 GPT-5.4 can scale to ~1.05M with a price premium, but Gemini's 2M window is unmatched.